 International equities, shadowed by a decade of lagging returns relative to U.S. markets, may have turned a corner in November 2020.
 That’s when news broke of a highly effective COVID-19 vaccine and many cyclical, value-oriented stocks suddenly caught the attention of investors.

-Given the value bent of international indices and a rapid global economic recovery, the outlook for stocks in Europe, Japan and many emerging markets looks brighter than it has in several years.
-Granted, November 2020 to May 2021 is a short time period, but the trends are encouraging so far, says portfolio manager Greg Fuss.
+Given the value bent of international indexes and a rapid global economic recovery, the outlook for stocks in Europe, Japan and many emerging markets looks brighter than it has in several years.
+Granted, November to May is a short time period, but the trends are encouraging so far, says Greg Fuss, a portfolio manager with American Funds International Vantage Fund℠.

 “We’re at a very interesting juncture,” Fuss notes.
-“Starting in November 2020, for the first time in years, value-oriented sectors have taken centre stage.
+“Starting in November, for the first time in years, value-oriented sectors have taken center stage.
 Energy, financials and industrials have rallied, and that bodes well for international markets where many of those companies are domiciled.”

 “As the world continues to recover from the COVID-19 crisis, it’s important to remember that there is no handbook,” Fuss cautions.
 “We don’t know how it will play out.
 But if we are at the start of a powerful cyclical recovery, which is exactly what it looks like to me, then cyclical stocks by definition appear to be attractive in this environment.”

-Since November 9, 2020 when a COVID-19 vaccine was first presented for emergency use in the U.S., energy stocks — particularly oil and gas companies — have rebounded strongly from the depths of the pandemic.
+Since “vaccine day” on November 9, 2020, energy stocks — particularly oil and gas companies — have rebounded strongly from the depths of the pandemic.
 Among international stocks, oil giants such as BP, Total and Royal Dutch Shell have led the way.
 Oil prices soared as investors anticipated a rapid increase in demand amid a global economic reawakening.
-Oil and gas company shares in aggregate gained 48% in USD from November 9, 2020, to May 31, 2021.
+Oil and gas company shares in aggregate gained 48% from November 9, 2020, to May 31, 2021.

 Europe is a “target-rich environment,” says Fuss, given generally lower valuations compared to U.S. stocks and the preponderance of dividend-paying, value-oriented companies.